G-Force-WRO/Wro-Future-Engineers/README.md

 The drivetrain constitutes a pivotal component that significantly influences the robot's overall performance.
 It operates on a system of two distinct motors, each assigned a specialized role.
 One of these motors is dedicated to propelling the robot forward, while the other is responsible for steering its direction.
 The driving motor, specifically an N20 servo motor, is engineered to deliver an impressive 600 revolutions per minute (RPM).
 This particular choice of motor is a careful equilibrium between speed and torque, both of which are critical aspects in determining the robot's efficiency.
 By opting for the N20 servo motor, the team ensures that the robot can operate optimally across a wide range of conditions and challenges it may encounter during the competition.
 This choice underscores the team's commitment to achieving top-notch performance and adaptability.

 #### Steering Mechanism:
-The steering mechanism of the SpikeBot is facilitated by the incorporation of a high-torque MG90 servo motor.
+The steering mechanism of the robot is facilitated by the incorporation of a high-torque MG90 servo motor.
 This component plays a pivotal role in determining the direction of the robot's movement.
 Unlike the driving motor, which focuses on propelling the robot forward, the servo motor's primary function is to control the orientation of the wheels, enabling the robot to make precise turns and navigate intricate paths.

 The selection of a high-torque motor is a strategic decision, as it ensures that the motor possesses the necessary strength to exert control over the steering mechanism.
 This attribute is particularly crucial in scenarios where the robot encounters obstacles or requires swift directional adjustments.

-By integrating the MG90 servo motor, the SpikeBot aligns with the specific requirements set forth by the competition organizers.
+By integrating the MG90 servo motor, the robot aligns with the specific requirements set forth by the competition organizers.
 This meticulous attention to detail underscores the team's dedication to meeting and exceeding the competition's standards.

 Furthermore, the high-torque nature of the motor translates into a heightened level of responsiveness in steering operations.
 This directly contributes to the robot's agility, allowing it to maneuver deftly and with precision, a key factor in excelling in the competition's challenges.
 The integration of the MG90 servo motor is thus a crucial element in ensuring the SpikeBot's ability to perform intricate maneuvers and maintain a competitive edge.